TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/maintenance cost by year.html' width=1000 height=600 frameBorder=0></iframe>

 To continue on from the last visualization we can see that 2018 has a much higher maintenance expense than 2016 even though they had the same number of maintenance request.
 We can also see that the cost for 2020 and 2021 were also much higher than all the non-turnover years and they were also much higher.
 This is very apparent in the peak in one year and a decrease the year after.
-Since 2021 was another turnover year after the 2020 turnover for Fort Pike, the cost did not decrease, it instead increased even more because 2021 consisted of both a first year tenant for the first part of the year and a new tenant for the other part of the year.
-The Bright Leaf property stayed relatively flat with the different years fluctuating between $85 - $1040.
+Since 2021 was another turnover year after the 2020 turnover for House 2, the cost did not decrease, it instead increased even more because 2021 consisted of both a first year tenant for the first part of the year and a new tenant for the other part of the year.
+The House 1 property stayed relatively flat with the different years fluctuating between $85 - $1040.

 ### Visualization - Repairs and Maintenance Compared to Revenue from 2015 - 2021